 So what’s different about winter on the cut?
 Quite a lot.
 I’m not terribly keen on British winters, but it’s really rather special living on board a narrowboat.

-- CRT winter moorings – from 1st November to the end of February, temporary winter moorings around the system are offered, on a first-come-first-served basis.
+- CRT winter moorings – From 1st November to the end of February, temporary winter moorings around the system are offered, on a first-come-first-served basis.
 There are obviously charges for these, depending upon a number of things including nearby services.
-We’ve not taken advantageous of this option yet.
+We’ve not taken advantage of this option yet.
 Maybe one day …

 - Much less ‘traffic’ moving on the canals.
 Not on the roads of course.
-There’s not many live-aboard boaters around in winter, many moor up in marinas or the CRT winter moorings.
+There are not many live-aboard boaters around in winter, many moor up in marinas or the CRT winter moorings.

-- More moorings available.
+- More moorings are available.
 It’s not rocket science as to the reasons.

 - Fewer Hire boaters – not that we have anything against holidaymakers of course.

-- CRT plan winter stoppages to repair locks and other essentials during the winter-time.
+- CRT plans winter stoppages to repair locks and other essentials during the winter time.
 Boaters must plan cruising routes in advance taking these into account.
-We’d have spent longer on the Llangollen Canal recently, but didn’t fancy being stuck there until the end of March.
+We’d have spent longer on the Llangollen Canal recently but didn’t fancy being stuck there until the end of March.

 - Muddy towpaths, especially this year with all the rain we’ve had.